 Ejaculation problems are common sexual problems in men.

-The three main problems are:
+The 3 main types of ejaculation problems are:

 - premature ejaculation

 If you have a persistent problem with ejaculation, visit your GP, who will discuss the problem with you and may examine you or refer you to a specialist.

 Premature ejaculation is a common ejaculation problem.
 It's where the male ejaculates sooner than he or his partner wishes during sexual arousal.

 Occasional episodes of premature ejaculation are common and are not a cause for concern.
 However, if you're finding that it happens more than you'd like, and it's a problem for you, it might help to get treatment.